Andreaytm/spectrum/README.md

 The goal was to create a website for existing and potential customers to buy products online easily and also for shop managers and assistants to manage the shop online easily.

+The project is available on Heroku via [https://spectrum-ltd.herokuapp.com/](https://spectrum-ltd.herokuapp.com/)

 ## Index

 [UX](#ux)